RouHim/beammp-container-image/README.md

 ## Motivation
 Because there were no well-documented, alpine based beammp docker images out there, I did one by myself.
-The manual building of the beammp server is needed, because the prebuilt linux binary uses glibc instead of the musl implementation.
+Building the beammp server is needed, because the prebuilt linux binary uses glibc as C standard library implementation (instead of musl).

 ## Usage
-The sections below provide use cases for docker and docker-compose.
+The sections below provides use cases for docker and docker-compose.

 ### docker
 Quick start: